alasdairforsythe/tokenmonster/python/README.md

 - `int`: The new size of the vocabulary.

-### vocab.resize(size)
+### vocab.resize(size, reset_token_ids=False)

-Changes the size of the vocabulary.
-This also changes the token IDs.
-See "modify".
+Changes the size of the vocabulary and optionally resets the token IDs.

 A vocabulary can be enlarged as well reduced in size.
 Only the worst performing tokens are removed when reducing.

+Resizing only removes regular tokens that are not single byte token and have score > 0.
+If there are not enough of these, the new size may not match the target size.

 #### Parameters

 - `size` (int): The new size of the vocabulary.
+- `reset_token_ids` (boolean): If true, the IDs of all tokens are reset from zero.

 #### Returns

 - `int`: The new size of the vocabulary.

+### vocab.reset_token_ids()

+Resets the token IDs to be sequential beginning from zero.

+If tokens have been deleted from the vocabulary there will be gaps in the token IDs.
+Resetting the token IDs removes these gaps but all tokens will have new IDs.

 ### vocab.enable_unk_token()

 Enables the UNK token.

-The UNK token can be added or removed without affecting the rest of the vocabulary.
 If enabled, the UNK token appears whenever there is a character that is not in the vocabulary.
-Notethat the UNK token will not be enabled if all possible characters have tokens.
+Note that the UNK token will not be enabled if all possible characters have tokens.
 Use `vocab.unk_token_id()` to retrieve the ID for the UNK token.

 #### Returns